MinghuiChen43/awesome-deep-phenomena/README.md

 - Bayesian Deep Learning and a Probabilistic Perspective of Generalization. [[paper]](https://arxiv.org/abs/2002.08791) [[code]](https://github.com/izmailovpavel/understandingbdl)
   - Andrew Gordon Wilson, Pavel Izmailov.
   - Digest: We show that deep ensembles provide an effective mechanism for approximate Bayesian marginalization, and propose a related approach that further improves the predictive distribution by marginalizing within basins of attraction, without significant overhead.
 We also show that Bayesian model averaging alleviates double descent, resulting in monotonic performance improvements with increased flexibility.

+- Do We Need Zero Training Loss After Achieving Zero Training Error? [[paper]](https://arxiv.org/abs/2002.08709) [[code]](https://github.com/takashiishida/flooding)
+  - Takashi Ishida, Ikko Yamane, Tomoya Sakai, Gang Niu, Masashi Sugiyama. *ICML 2020*
+  - Digest:  Our approach makes the loss float around the flooding level by doing mini-batched gradient descent as usual but gradient ascent if the training loss is below the flooding level.
+This can be implemented with one line of code, and is compatible with any stochastic optimizer and other regularizers.
+We experimentally show that flooding improves performance and as a byproduct, induces a double descent curve of the test loss.

 - Picking Winning Tickets Before Training by Preserving Gradient Flow. [[paper]](https://arxiv.org/abs/2002.07376) [[code]](https://github.com/alecwangcq/GraSP)
   - Chaoqi Wang, Guodong Zhang, Roger Grosse. *ICLR 2020*